-

 No Time To Die

-Read more: No Time To DieDespite the usual trappings of a Bond cosmology, it treats the gadgetry and pageantry as enjoyable but dispensable sidelines, in favour of the human touch.
-Craig redefined Bond, revealing a complex humanity beneath the exceptional achievement in the art of war.
+Read more: No Time To DieDespite the usual trappings of Bond cosmology, it treats the gadgetry and pageantry as enjoyable but dispensable, in favour of human touch.
+Craig redefined Bond, revealing a complex humanity beneath stellar achievement in the art of war.
 Sophisticated entertainment, a poignant reflexion on bioweapons, fallible heroes, and love. ★★★★★

 -